VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/guides/guide-vmanomaly-vmalert.md

 **Parameter description**:
 The configuration file for `vmanomaly` comprises 4 essential sections:

 1. [`scheduler`](/anomaly-detection/components/scheduler.html) - This section determines the frequency of model inferences and training, including the time range for model training.
+Starting from [v1.11.0](/anomaly-detection/changelog/#v1110), multiple individual schedulers are supported for each model type in a single config.

 2. [`models`](/anomaly-detection/components/models.html) - Here, you define specific parameters and configurations for the models being used for anomaly detection.
+Starting from [v1.10.0](/anomaly-detection/changelog/#v1100), multiple model configurations are supported in a single config.

 3. [`reader`](/anomaly-detection/components/reader.html) - This section outlines the methodology for data reading, including the data source location.